top of page

 ABOUT US

-It is hard to believe that ten years ago, a wonderful group of people got together with the mission to help the homeless.
+It is hard to believe that it is more than ten years since a wonderful group of people got together with the mission to help the homeless.
 Servants to All has been serving the homeless 2012.
 At the time there were no homeless shelters in Schuylkill County for men and women, but a greater need existed and was going unmet.
 People in the area found themselves homeless for a wide variety of reasons, including alcohol or drug issues, loss of employment, or illness.
 For these individuals, limited homeless service providers meant that transitioning back into life after homelessness was a challenge which may have seemed insurmountable.
 People who found themselves in desperate situations now have one centralized location where they can receive housing, meals, case management, and referrals that are best suited to fit all of their needs.

 PROGRAMS AND SERVICES